-Many fruits contain traces of xylitol and raspberries contain more xylitol than most other fruits
+In fact, many fruits contain traces of xylitol, but raspberries contain more xylitol than most other fruits

-But the amounts of xylitol found naturally in fruit are incredibly small.
-Dr Marie from ‘ask a vet’ has calculated that a dog would have to eat around 32 cups of raspberries to get a fatal dose!
+However, the amounts of xylitol found naturally in fruit are incredibly small.
+Dr. Marie from “Ask a vet” has calculated that a dog would have to eat around 32 cups of raspberries to ingest a fatal dose!

-Xylitol poisoning in dogs is usually caused by consumption of chewing gum or other product to which xylitol has been added.
+Xylitol poisoning in dogs is usually caused by consumption of chewing gum or other products which xylitol has been added to.
 Not from eating fruit.

 In other words, the quantity of xylitol in a few raspberries is unlikely to do your dog any harm.

-The main substance found in raspberries that is particularly bad for dogs, is plain old sugar.
+Secondly, the main substance found in raspberries that is particularly bad for dogs is plain old sugar.

-The sugar found in fruit is called fructose and is slightly different in structure from sucrose, the sugar we buy in bags and use in our kitchens.
+The sugar found in fruit is called fructose.
+It’ a slightly different structure from sucrose, which is the sugar we buy in bags and use in our kitchens.